Key Information:

 How Long Does It Take to Get a Bachelor’s Degree?

 On average, it takes four years to earn a bachelor’s degree.
 That’s going under the premise that you’re attending school for both fall and spring semesters, and taking 15 credit hours each semester.
 By the end of the four years, you’ll have accumulated 120 credit hours, which, provided you pass all of your classes, lets you obtain your online bachelor’s degree in your chosen discipline.
-When looking at the question of “how many years is a bachelor’s degree program?”, the answer is always going to be one of “four years”, but students have options available to them for graduating sooner, choosing online degrees, or taking their time and attending when it’s convenient for them.

-High school students today expect that they will need more than a high school diploma to get a high-paing career.
+High school students today expect that they will need more than a high school diploma to get a high-paying career.
 Most bachelor’s degree programs are still designed with new high school graduates in mind.
 A high school diploma isn’t worthless, but a bachelor’s is important.
 College students today include a wide range of people, however.
 An online degree program may be best for adult students.
 Accredited colleges today offer an online program for nearly every interest.

 How Many Credit Hours are Required for a Bachelor’s Degree?